District-scale Gold Exploration in Yukon

 The following year, Triumph Gold launched an exploration and drilling program to test the six-kilometer-long coincident geochemical and geophysical anomaly and followed up on areas of high-grade mineralization from the 2017 program.
 The company unearthed two new mineralized zones at the WAu breccia and the Blue Sky zone, one of the longest and highest grading gold-copper porphyries in the Yukon.

-Triumph Gold is currently working on its ground-breaking drill program which will be testing the down-dip extension of the Blue Sky porphyry, WAu breccia and a 2.8-kilometer-long chargeability anomaly that underlies the six-kilometer-long soil anomaly that encompasses the Nucleus, Revenue and Blue Sky zones.
+In 2019 Triumph Gold began a ground-breaking drill program that tested the down-dip extension of the Blue Sky porphyry, WAu breccia and a 2.8-kilometer-long chargeability anomaly that underlies the six-kilometer-long soil anomaly that encompasses the Nucleus, Revenue and Blue Sky zones.
 Initial results from Triumph Gold’s 2019 drill program intersected 400 meters of 1.2 g/t gold equivalent and 102 meters of 1.3 g/t gold equivalent.
+The company has announced a follow-up exploration program in 2020 designed to advance the underexplored, near-surface gold targets on the project.

 The Andalusite Peak project is located in northwestern British Columbia and is situated in the 27-kilometer-long Horn Mountain “blowout” lithocap belt.
 Triumph Gold has recently optioned the property to Rio Tinto (ASX:RIO), who can earn a 100 percent interest in the project over five years.
 The project covers an alteration zone in the center of the belt and hosts three targets: Julep, Gentleman and the Tennessee trend.
 The eastern side of the Julep and Gentleman mineralized trend has a strike length of 550 meters and remains unexplored to the south and downslope to the east and west.
 On the western edge of the property, the Tennessee trend extends at least one kilometer along the ridge.
 The trend widens to 300 meters and is open in all directions.